docqai/docq/docs/user-guide/llm-config.md

 ???+ warning
       In production, set secrets values in the shell. e.g. `set SOME_API_KEY=<your secret api key value>`.

-      A tool like Infisical helps manage this process while keeping your secret values safe.
+      A tool like [Infisical](https://infisical.com/) helps manage this process easily while keeping your secret values safe.

 ## OpenAI